 The key message in our clinic, in my practice, is that function is our most valuable commodity.
 If our bodies do what they are designed and programmed to do, we’ll live a long time with good quality.
 Food and fitness, nutrients and movement, support that function.
 Sitting for long periods without variety or movement creates dysfunction…and no amount of healthy food can make up for that.

 The clinical aspect here is that sometimes, after years of not moving or of having a problem like a pain-based problem, people can’t move like they used to.
-Chiropractic care get them moving again, gets rid of their stagnant problems, and reinforces the habits in the nervous system that allow them to move more easily, regulate and control function in the body.
+Chiropractic care get them moving again, gets rid of their stagnant problems, and reinforces the habits in the nervous system that allow them to move more easily, regulate and control function in the Healthy Body.
 That kind of care effects everything right down to the cellular level and is tied into healthy movement.